ArjanCodes/examples/python_docker/README.md

 If you're developing software for the cloud, you've certainly run into Docker.
 Docker has a lot of capabilities, but to get the most out of it, you have to make sure that the way you're running the code locally matches up with how it runs in the cloud.
 If you don't, you're going to run into incompatibility issues, the software might crash in the cloud but work perfectly on your machine, and that makes testing things and fixing those issues a real pain.

 So, today I'm going to show you how to go all in on Docker, and avoid all of those problems.
-And I'll use a simple API server in Python as an illustration.
+And I'll use a simple API server in Python as an example.
 The code for this episode is on GitHub including all the settings, ready-to-go, so you have no excuse to not do this :).

+Well, maybe one.
+You might not have thought through all the necessary steps to design your software.
+For that, I have a free guide for you, you can get it at arjan.codes/designguide.
+It contains the 7 steps I take whenever I design a new piece of software.
+I think it will help you avoid some of the mistakes I made in the past and put you on the right track.
+So, arjan.codes/designguide, the link is also in the description.

 ## Explain the example